 You can be an indie traveler anywhere you go – even at home.
-In fact, indie travel isn’t all about traveling.
+In fact, indie travel isn’t even all about traveling.

 We know.
 It sounds weird.
 It looks weird.
 But hear us out.